MarwanAlsoltany/velox/README.md

 </details>

 <br/>
-<small>If you like this project and would like to support its development, adding a :star: would be appreciated!</small>
+<small>If you like this project and would like to support its development, giving it a :star: would be appreciated!</small>

 </div>